Trin-i-tee 5:7: 2010–2012: Anderson's departure and Angel & Chanelle

-2013–2017: Disbandment and solo projects
+Disbandment and aftermath

 In 2013, Trin-i-tee 5:7 released their second greatest hits album Trin-i-tee 5:7 Hits as they announced that they would pursue solo careers.
 In September 2013, Chanel released her first solo single "Believe".
-The single peaked nineteen on Billboard's Hot Gospel Songs chart.
-In July 2014, Chanel released her debut solo album Trin-i-tee 5:7 According to Chanel on her own independent recording label Obsidian Records.
-The album peaked at twenty-five on Billboard's Top Gospel Albums chart.
-In August 2014, the album's second single "Replay" peaked at twenty-six on the Gospel Airplay chart.

-In 2014, Taylor released her first solo single "Weak", an R&B-pop song, on her own recording label Taylor Made Music.
+The single peaked at number 19 on Billboard's Hot Gospel Songs chart.
+In February 2014, Taylor released her first solo single "Weak", an R&B-pop song, on her own recording label Taylor Made Music.
 Her follow-up single "Still God" was released later that year.
 In 2017, she released two singles "Everything" and "Nobody Better".

-2018–present: Back Again and Story of My Life
+In July 2014, Chanel released her debut solo album Trin-i-tee 5:7 According to Chanel on her own independent recording label Obsidian Records.
+The album peaked at 25 on Billboard's Top Gospel Albums chart.
+In August 2014, the album's second single "Repay" peaked at 26 on the Gospel Airplay chart.

-On June 26, 2018, Trin-i-tee 5:7 reformed and released their eight-song extended play Back Again.
-In March 2020, they released a compilation album Story of My Life, which featured unreleased and leftover songs from previous albums.
+On June 26, 2018, the group released an eight-song extended play, Back Again.
+In March 2020, a compilation album Story of My Life was released, which featured unreleased and leftover songs from previous albums.
+In September 2022, Taylor performed on-stage with former member Terri Brown at the Gospel Brunch Concert at City Winery.